 El Galeón, the authentic replica of a ship that traveled the coasts of Florida 500 years ago, sailed into Matanzas Bay on Dec.
-17, 2014, after an absence of four months with plans to remain in port through the beginning of February offering tours and the opportunity to glimpse back into maritime history by walking the decks and wandering through the ships quarters.
+17, 2014, after an absence of four months with plans to remain in port through Feb.
+17, 2015, offering tours and the opportunity to glimpse back into maritime history by walking the decks and wandering through the ships quarters.

 Docked at the St. Augustine Municipal Marina, 111 Avenida Menendez, El Galéon will be open daily for tours.
 Special Tickets Prices during 3-20th are $10 for adults, $5 for youth age 5 to 12, and free for youth under age 5.
 Veterans and St. Johns County residents receive a $2 discount per ticket.
 Additionally, family discounts are available with $2 off per ticket of groups of five people or more.